syyePhenomenol/RandoMapMod/README.md

 ## Transition Mode
 - Check out the in-game map key (`CTRL-K`) or the [Map Legend](./MAPLEGEND.md) for what the colors/brightness of each room indicate.
 - ``CTRL-R``: Toggle room selection on/off.
+    - Hover over a room to see a list of transitions going out and into the room, sorted by randomized/vanilla and reachable/unreachable.
-    - Hover over a room and press the indicated key/controller bind to find a path.
+    - Press the indicated key/controller bind to try find a path to the selected room, starting from where the player currently is.
     - If successful, the path route will be displayed.
 You can try again to change the start/final transition to what you want.
     - If the first step in the route is to benchwarp, hold the indicated key/controller bind to do the benchwarp.
-    - A compass arrow will point to the next transition you need to go to.
+    - A compass arrow in-game will point to the next transition you need to go to.
 The shown route gets updated after every transition.
-    - The Quick Map also shows the list of unchecked/visited/vanilla transitions for the current room.
+    - The Quick Map also shows the list of transitions for the room the player is currently in.
 - `CTRL-S`: Toggle including stags in the pathfinder on/off.
 - `CTRL-D`: Toggle including dreamgate in the pathfinder on/off.
 - `CTRL-B`: Toggle including benchwarp in the pathfinder on/off.